Imagine being able to see the world around you with your own naked eyes and without needing a pair of reading glasses or contact lenses.

 At Focus Clinic, we have an unbeaten 9.9 out of 10 rating from almost 900 reviews and are ranked #1 on Trustpilot.
 This is why we’re the UK’s most trusted laser eye surgery centre and the only clinic in the country with a 100% success rate.

 Our two surgeons are world-renowned specialists with over 45 years of experience in ophthalmology and have performed more than 35,000 eye surgeries between them.
-This is supported by our excellent reviews.
+This is supported by our excellent celebrity and public reviews.

 We also offer a comprehensive aftercare package to ensure that you’re in good hands after your surgery.
 Unlike most clinics which only offer a one-year guarantee, Focus Clinic offers a unique 10-year guarantee where any follow-up treatments will be on us.